mippeqf/BayesMVP/README.md

-BayesMVP uses diffusion-pathspace adaptive Hamiltonian Monte Carlo (HMC) to efficiently sample the multivariate probit model (MVP) to model correlated binary data, as well as the latent class MVP model (LC-MVP) and the latent trait model.
-It can also **sample any user-supplied Stan model**, and performs best for models with high-dimensional latent variables.
+BayesMVP uses diffusion-pathspace adaptive Hamiltonian Monte Carlo (HMC) to efficiently sample the multivariate probit model (MVP) - which is used to model correlated binary data - as well as the latent class MVP model (LC-MVP) and the latent trait model, which are commonly used in medical applications to model diagnostic and/or screening test accuracy data.

-For sampling models which have a high-dimensional latent variable vector (or "nuisance parameters"), BayesMVP makes use of two state-of-the-art HMC algorithms.
-For the burnin phase, it uses an algorithm which is based on the recently proposed SNAPER-HMC (Sountsov et al, 2022).
+In addition, tt can also **sample any user-supplied Stan model**, and performs best for models with a high-dimensional latent variable vector (or "nuisance parameters").

-For the sampling (i.e., post-burnin) phase, it uses standard HMC (with randomized path length) to sample the main model parameters, and then it samples the nuisance parameters using diffusion-pathspace HMC (Beskos et al, 2013).
+BayesMVP makes use of two state-of-the-art HMC algorithms.
+For the burnin phase, it uses an algorithm which is based on the recently proposed **SNAPER-HMC** (Sountsov et al, 2022).
+For the sampling (i.e., post-burnin) phase, it uses standard HMC _(with randomized path length)_ to sample the main model parameters, and then it samples the nuisance parameters using **diffusion-pathspace HMC** (Beskos et al, 2013).

 Furthermore, specifically for the three built-in models (i.e. the MVP, LC_MVP, and latent_trait), it achieves rapid sampling by using: